 Another rapidly growing research stream is to investigate the impact of the past consumption maximum instead of the historical average.
-The pioneer work \cite{Dy95} examines an extension of the Merton's problem under a ratcheting constraint on consumption over an infinite horizon where the consumption rate is assumed to be non-decreasing. \cite{Arun12} later generalizes the problem by considering a drawdown constraint such that the consumption rate can not fall below a proportion of the past consumption maximum. \cite{ABY19} revisit the problem by considering a drawdown constraint on the excessive dividend rate up to the bankruptcy time, which can be regarded as an extension of the problem in \cite{Arun12} to the model with zero interest rate. \cite{JeonMMOR} further extend the work in \cite{Arun12} by considering general utility functions using the martingale approach and the dual formulation to some optimal stopping problems over an infinite horizon. \cite{Tanana} employs the general duality approach and establishes the existence of the optimal consumption under a drawdown constraint in incomplete semimartingale markets. \cite{JeonOh2022JMAA} recently generalizes the approach in \cite{JeonMMOR} to the model with a finite horizon and address the existence of solution to the dual optimal stopping problem.
-On the other hand, inspired by the time non-separable preference rooted in the habit formation preference, some recent studies also incorporate the past consumption maximum into the utility function as an endogenous reference level. \cite{GHR20} first adopt the Cobb-Douglas utility that is defined on the ratio of the consumption rate and the past consumption maximum and obtain the feedback controls in analytical form. \cite{DLPY} choose the same form of the linear habit formation preference and investigate an optimal consumption problem when the utility is generated by the difference between the consumption rate and the past spending peak.
-Later, the preference in \cite{DLPY} is generalized to an S-shaped utility in \cite{LiYuZ2021arXiv} to account for agent's loss aversion over the relative consumption. \cite{LiangLuoY2022arXiv} extends the work in \cite{DLPY} by considering the change of risk aversion parameter with respect to the reference level where an additional drawdown constraint is also required. \cite{LiYuZ2022} incorporates the dynamic life insurance control and expected bequest in \cite{GHR20} together with an additional drawdown constraint.
+The pioneering work \cite{Dy95} examines an extension of Merton's problem under a ratcheting constraint on consumption rate such that the consumption control needs to be non-decreasing. \cite{Arun12} later generalizes the model in \cite{Dy95} by considering a drawdown constraint such that the consumption rate can not fall below a proportion of the past consumption maximum. \cite{ABY19} revisit the problem by considering a drawdown constraint on the excessive dividend rate up to the bankruptcy time, which can be regarded as an extension of the problem in \cite{Arun12} to the model with zero interest rate. \cite{JeonMMOR} further extend the work in \cite{Arun12} by considering general utility functions using the martingale duality approach where the dual optimal stopping problem is examined therein. \cite{Tanana} employs the general duality approach and establishes the existence of optimal consumption under a drawdown constraint in incomplete semimartingale market models. \cite{JeonOh2022JMAA} recently generalizes the approach in \cite{JeonMMOR} to the model with a finite horizon and addresses the existence of a solution to the dual optimal stopping problem.